 The region is popular for being outstandingly unique, containing pristine natural beauty and possessing a rugged charm.
 You will meet the nomadic people of the region and experience their traditional way of life, almost untouched and unexplored.
 The people are very pleasant by nature being of Tibetan descent, they follow the pre-Buddhist Bon religion.
 The language they speak is closely related to Tibetan.
 There are 64 large and small monasteries in Dolpo, with most of the monasteries built at the top of the high mountains.
 Some of them can even be found around rocky isolated surroundings.
-Since it is believed that the followers of spiritual world should live peaceful and isolated life, most of the monasteries are found in calm and lonely places.
-The Himalayas offer an endless variety of landscapes, culture, tradition and great people.
+Since it is believed that the followers of the spiritual world should live a peaceful and isolated life, most of the monasteries are found in calm and lonely places.
+The Himalayas offer an endless variety of landscapes, cultures, tradition and great people.
 This unbounded diversity makes it a destination you can visit multiple times, it becomes more interesting and fascinating with every time you return.

-The lower Dolpo trek is suitable for the real adventure lovers who wish to explore off the- beaten- path treks.
+The lower Dolpo trek is suitable for the real adventure-lovers who wish to explore off the- beaten- path treks.
 The trek passes through Shey-Phoksundo National park with breathtaking mountain scenery, Buddhist monasteries, beautiful valleys and Yak and Sheep caravans.
 We would recommend you to arrive in Kathmandu at least two days before the trek starts.
-This would allow for a historical tour of the ancient sites in the city, whilst we gains the special permits required for the lower Dolpo trek.
-We take a spectacular flight from Kathmandu to Juphal via Nepalgunj, and then begin a great trek of Lower Dolpo and Phoksundo Lake with the cold and fresh air of the Glaciers of Kanjirowa Himalayas, it truly is a once in a lifetime experience.
+This would allow for a historical tour of the ancient sites in the city, whilst we gain the special permits required for the lower Dolpo trek.
+We take a spectacular flight from Kathmandu to Juphal via Nepalgunj and then begin a great trek of Lower Dolpo and Phoksundo Lake with the cold and fresh air of the Glaciers of Kanjirowa Himalayas, it truly is a once in a lifetime experience.